Title

 Presidential Decree No. 793 recognizes and legalizes Muslim divorce in the Philippines, acknowledging its importance in Muslim culture and specifying that it will be governed by Muslim customs and practices in non-Christian provinces.

-The main subject of Presidential Decree No. 793 is the recognition and legal sanction of divorce among Muslims residing in non-Christian provinces in the Philippines according to Muslim customs and practices.
+PD No. 793 provides for the continued legal recognition of divorce among Muslims residing in non-Christian provinces, allowing such divorces to be governed by Muslim customs and practices.

-Presidential Decree No. 793 applies to Muslims residing in non-Christian provinces in the Philippines.
+It applies to Muslims residing in non-Christian provinces.

 Analyze Cases Smarter, Faster